 A graceful symmetry between the opposing forces of yin and yang forms the foundation of many medical treatments developed in China.
 Maintaining this symmetry—balance—is key to health.
 “There must be a balance between the mind and body,” explains Jane Liu.
 “The body follows the orders of the mind.
 We ask our body to do hundreds of things at once, and the body tries.
 But if the body is overwhelmed, it can’t comply; that’s when problems arise: hot flashes, night sweats, insomnia, disturbed sleep, weight gain, dysmenorrhea, infertility, endometriosis, depression, stress, and hypertension.
 We live in a high-stress society and need to know our limitations.”

-When you seek acupuncture and oriental herbal treatment for hormonal imbalance, you may receive one of several diagnoses, including deficient qi (energy), deficient blood of the heart, spleen, or liver, or stagnant qi.
-Based on your history, symptoms, and physical examination, specific acupuncture points and herbs are selected to suit your condition.
+When seeking acupuncture and Chinese herbal treatment for hormonal imbalance, diagnoses may include deficient qi, blood of the heart, spleen, or liver, or stagnant qi.
+Based on your history, symptoms, and physical exam, specific points and herbs are chosen for your condition.

-Chinese herbs are used to regulate the female endocrine system.
-Dr. Liu treats PMS with a range of herbs.
-She explains, “Balancing estrogen, progesterone, and testosterone helps reestablish hormonal harmony, reducing premenstrual syndrome.”
-The herbs are chosen to act as hormonal precursors and balancers and to improve liver function and digestion, all key components of the condition.
-Dr. Liu states, “The result is usually symptom relief by addressing the underlying cause.
-Patients consistently report a marked decrease in hot flashes, pain with intercourse, and digestive issues, along with improvements in mental outlook and a reduction in fatigue.”
+Chinese herbs regulate the female endocrine system, treating PMS.
+Dr. Liu explains, “Balancing estrogen, progesterone, and testosterone helps reestablish hormonal harmony, reducing premenstrual syndrome.”
+The herbs target hormone precursors, improve liver and digestion, which are key to the condition.
+She says, “The result is symptom relief by addressing the cause.
+Patients report fewer hot flashes, pain, digestive issues, and improvements in mood and energy.”

 Other Acupuncture Treatments